 Godart decided this was an intolerable amount of trouble.
 After trying dozens of commercially-available eyeglasses cases, a frustrated Godart decided to create his own solution.
 The curse of perfect solution discovery had bitten him hard.

 Godart hired an industrial designer to create a case to his own specifications.
 Delighted with his invention, he clipped the case to his belt and didn’t remove it for the next two years.
 The case traveled with him around the world, by jet and by boat.
 The case accompanied him to meetings with CEOs, senators, and the Qatari Royal Family.
 He never lost another pair of glasses.

 “I tried everything, Croakies kept sliding off my glasses, wearing my glasses on my head made me look like a librarian.
 My glasses fell off my shirt, slid off the top of my head.
 Don’t get me started on pockets!”

 “The funny thing about my case,” Godart reminisced, “was everybody noticed it.
 Everybody wanted one.
 I had to explain the whole story and give them the industrial designer’s card.
 You see, the last thing I wanted was another business!
 I had my hands full already.”

 After the thousandth time someone asked him where to get a glasses case like his, Godart bowed to the inevitable.
 He patented his case and hired a team of product engineers and a Manhattan fashion designer to ensure not only robust protection, but elegant styling.
-He integrated BlueTooth technology and a GPS locator beacon for an additional level of security and convenience.

 After several years of real-world stress testing, Godart’s invention is ready to solve the lost-and-damaged-eyeglasses problem so many of us face.